strawberry-graphql/strawberry/docs/editors/mypy.md

 - `$ mypy --py2 program.py` (Python 2)

 This command makes mypy type check your program.py file and print out any errors it finds.
-Mypy will type check your code statically: this means that it will check for errors without ever running your code, just like a linter.
+Mypy will type check your code statically: this means that it will check for errors without ever running your code, like a linter.

 A function without type annotations is considered to be dynamically typed by mypy: